AATCC TEST METHOD 100, ISO 11737- 1, ASTM E2149

 Microbial infection is the cause of the majority of chronic wounds.
 As such, wounds that are not clinically infected are almost certainly colonised.
-These types of chronic wound can therefore be deemed to be at risk of infection6.
+These types of chronic wounds can therefore be deemed to be at risk of infection.

-Perfectus Biomed support companies who produce products for chronic wounds.
-We aim to help decrease patient pain and also decrease the number of amputations resulting from long term chronic wounds.
-We therefore hope to improve patient quality of life.
+We support the research and development projects of companies who create products for chronic wounds.
+We aim to help decrease patient pain as well as the number of amputations resulting from long term chronic wounds, with the hope to improve patient quality of life.
+We carry out safety and efficacy testing to ATCC, BS EN and ASTM standards.
+Examples include AATCC Test Method 100, BS EN ISO 11737-1 and ASTM E2149.
+GLP compliant testing is also available.

-Perfectus Biomed can also help support your regulatory submission as well as your company research and development.
-We can also assist you in demonstrating the USP of commercially available products.
+Perfectus Biomed can also help support your regulatory submission and assist you in demonstrating the USP of commercially available products.